01 of 13

 02 of 13

-A crochet oven mitt should be made using cotton yarn.
+A crochet oven mitt should always be made using cotton yarn.
 Cotton yarn won't stretch out, so you will retain the proper shape and size of the oven mitt once it is made.
 Cotton yarn also won't melt, which is important since your oven mitt will be holding hot pots and pans.
+Of course, you could always create an array of these to hang on your wall as kitchen decor.
+Nevertheless, it's best to make it usable, right?

 - 1 skein worsted weight cotton yarn (used here: Wool and the Gang Out of Space Dyed Yarn in colorway Space Cadet Colors)